EU election observers flag irregularities in Venezuela election | DW | 23.11.2021

 It was the first time the EU had observed an election in Venezuela since 2015.
 The country's last election was the presidential contest of 2018, when President Nicolas Maduro was reelected and his victory was not recognized by part of the international community.

 Since then, Venezuela has undergone political turmoil, as opposition leader Juan Guaido led an unsuccessful bid to oust Maduro in 2019.
-More than 50 countries, including Germany and the US, recognized Guaido as the leader of the country and left the Venezuelan regime isolated and facing economic sanctions.
+More than 50 countries, including Germany and the United States, recognized Guaido as the leader of the country and left the Venezuelan regime isolated and facing economic sanctions.

-Maduro's ruling party won a landside victory in the elections, in which part of the opposition participated and others, including Guaido, boycotted by arguing the vote would not be fair.
+Maduro's ruling party won a landslide victory in the election, in which part of the opposition participated and others, including Guaido, boycotted by arguing the vote would not be fair.

 The EU's electoral mission concluded that while there were "better conditions" than in previous elections, the observers noted a "lack of adherence to the rule of law."

-Mission chief Isabel Santos told reporters that "some laws affected the equality of conditions, the balance and the transparency of the elections" and this within the context of a "lack of judicial independence."
+Mission chief Isabel Santos told reporters that "some laws affected the equality of conditions, the balance and the transparency of the elections," and this came within the context of a "lack of judicial independence."

 "There have been arbitrary bans on candidates for administrative reasons, there have been suspensions, or the most recognized leaders or members of some parties have been withdrawn," Santos said.